Delhi minister Rajendra Pal Gautam resigns after controversy over religious conversion event | Politics

 Gautam thanked Kejriwal for giving him respect and support and praised his party for the work done in the sectors of education, health, women and child development, social welfare, electricity and water.

-He said the incidents of violence against the members of the Dalit community over the last few years and the discrimination on the basis of caste ''impales his heart''.
+He said the incidents of violence against the members of the Dalit community over the last few years and the discrimination based on caste ''impale his heart'' and he will continue his fight for their rights.

+The legislator also alleged that ''some people who have a 'manuwadi' mentality'' had also been threatening him, his family members and colleagues over social media and phone but added that he won't be intimidated.

+''I will fight the battle for my community's rights with full honesty, power and strength.
+Even if I have to sacrifice myself for this battle to get the rights of my people in the society, I will not let this battle stop,'' he asserted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)